conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 -----------------------------------

-Normally the defaults channel points to several channels at the `repo.continuum.io <http:repo.continuum.io>`_ repository, but if default_channels is defined, it sets the new list of default channels.
+Normally the defaults channel points to several channels at the `repo.anaconda.com <https://repo.anaconda.com/>`_ repository, but if ``default_channels`` is defined, it sets the new list of default channels.
-This is especially useful for air gap and enterprise installations:
+This is especially useful for airgapped and enterprise installations:

-To ensure that all users only pull packages from an on-premises repository, an administrator can set both :ref:`channel-alias` and default_channels.
+To ensure that all users only pull packages from an on-premises repository, an administrator can set both :ref:`channel alias <channel-alias>` and ``default_channels``.

 .. code-block:: yaml